craftingcity/The-Known-World/README.md

 **Preternatural Agility.** You may take the Disengage or Hide actions as a bonus action on your turn.
 You gain proficiency, or expertise if you already have proficiency, in both your Armor Class and Dexterity (Stealth).

 ##### Hobgoblin (s.)
-Hobgoblin are the middlest of the goblinoid.
+Hobgoblin are the middle-est of the goblinoid.
 All goblinoid share heritage rooted in the ancient Titans of the multiverse.
 It is gospel-legend that the goblinoid swam in the primordial soup of creation.

 **Age.** You are considered fully mature at twenty-five and live to about eighty-five.
 Hobgoblin mothers birth children in twins, though these children are never identical.
 **Size.** Mechanically, your size is medium.
 You stand at about five and a half feet tall.
 You weigh about one-hundred seventy-five pounds.